OSHA Lightning Safety Standards — Workplace Compliance

 • Designated safe shelter — substantial building or hard-topped vehicle.
 Open shelters, tents, and dugouts do NOT qualify.

-• Worker training on lightning recognition, the 30-30 rule, and shelter procedures.
+• Worker training on lightning recognition, the audible-thunder shelter trigger, and return-to-work procedures.

 2. Resume only 30 minutes after the last audible thunder.